Bryan-2680/Cybersecurity-GRC-portfolio/projects/access-control/linux-access-control-enforcement.md

 I performed a security audit of file and directory permissions within a Linux environment (/home/researcher2/projects) to identify and remediate access control weaknesses.

 The objective was to enforce the principle of least privilege by removing excessive permissions and restricting access to sensitive resources.
-This project demonstrates the practical implementation of access control controls aligned with cybersecurity governance and risk management principles.
+This project demonstrates the practical implementation of access control aligned with cybersecurity governance and risk management principles.

 ## Initial Environment